 If your batteries are Milwaukee it only makes sense to buy a Milwaukee saw.
 And, compared to the Dewalt you’ll find nearly identical features with a 8-1/4 inch blade and 24″ cut capacity.

-With a brushless motor capable of matching a 15-amp corded saw the Milwaukee features all the power.
-And with 600 linear feet of cutting power on one charge you’ll be able to push sheet after sheet of plywood through (while your spare battery charges, of course).
+With a brushless motor that matches a 15-amp corded saw, the Milwaukee features all the power.
+And with 600 linear feet of cutting power on one charge,, you can push sheet after sheet of plywood through (while your spare battery charges, of course).

 Features

-But, just in case, let’s take a look at the features of both ALL table saws and then take a look at a few unique to cordless saws.
+But, just in case, let’s look at the features of both ALL table saws and then at a few unique cordless saws.

 Standard Saw Features

-- Table saw fences should support at least 24″ from the blade to the fence to rip 48×96″ plywood sheets
+• Table saw fences should support at least 24″ from the blade to the bar to rip 48×96″ plywood sheets.

-- Dust ports are needed to prevent airborne dust and to connect to dust collection
+• Dust ports are needed in order to avoid airborne dust and to connect to dust collection

 Cordless Saw Features

-- Lastly, weight is important as this saw will likely be portable
+• Lastly, weight is essential as this saw will likely be portable

 Best Cordless Table Saws